Priyank-0401/priyankpahwa/README.md

 A modern, responsive portfolio website built with React, Tailwind CSS, and Framer Motion.

-## 🚀 Live Demo
-The portfolio is currently running at: http://localhost:5174/

 ## ✨ Features

 - **Modern Design**: Clean and professional UI with gradient accents